-Masters of Education (M.Ed.) with an Emphasis in Student Affairs Program Director: Dr. Sharon Aiken-Wisniewski sharon.aikenwisniewski@utah.edu
+Master of Education (M.Ed.) with an Emphasis in Student Affairs Program Director: Dr. Paul Rubin paul.rubin@utah.edu

-The M.Ed. with an Emphasis in Student Affairs is a graduate program for individual interested in careers in that support students in navigating higher education.
+The M.Ed. with an Emphasis in Student Affairs is a graduate program for individuals interested in careers that support students in navigating higher education.
 It is available as a full-time four semester degree-seeking professional program or as a part-time six semester experience (36 credit hours).